2024 Solar Incentives Guide for Sheboygan, WI - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC will apply to your situation, get in touch with your local Sheboygan solar panel installer and request more information.
+To more fully understand how the ITC could apply to your situation, contact your local Sheboygan solar panel installation expert and ask for more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
-This percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to speak with your local Sheboygan solar panel installers directly.
+Your local Sheboygan solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives